yanis-falaki/fvdb-minecraft/README.md

 ![Example City World](imgs/city.png)

 ## What does this repo currently include?
-The main contribution of this repo thus far is an extremely fast (and only existing) implementation of a minecraft world/region/chunk to nvdb serializer.
+The main contribution of this repo thu>s far is an extremely fast (and only existing) implementation of a minecraft world/region/chunk to nvdb serializer.
 The fast parser itself is also usable as a standalone library, it doesn't necessarily have to serialize to nvdb files.

 The secondary part is an example of using a SparseUNet built with fvdb in order to predict what block each voxel in an nvdb grid belongs to, given occupancy information.